xetareality/xeta-js/README.md

 Xeta.transaction.scanByPeriod({period: YYMMDDHH, sort: 'DESC', limit: 25})

 # Scan transactions by from and token
-Xeta.transaction.scanByFromToken({from_address: ADDRESS, token: ADDRESS, sort: 'DESC', limit: 25})
+Xeta.transaction.scanByFromToken({from: ADDRESS, token: ADDRESS, sort: 'DESC', limit: 25})

 # Scan transactions by to and token
 Xeta.transaction.scanByToToken({to: ADDRESS, token: ADDRESS, sort: 'DESC', limit: 25})